Frontrunner Labour bars race row MP from UK election run

 Diane Abbot said she has been barred from standing as a candidate for the Labour Party in Britain’s upcoming general election.

 Britain’s first Black female lawmaker told the BBC on Wednesday that the party will not allow her to stand in the July 4 election, despite lifting her suspension, which was enacted last year due to her comments on racism.
+Labour leader Keir Starmer later said no final decision on the issue has been reached.

 Keep readinglist of 3 items